 Our mind can be thought of as being divided into two major parts: the

-analogize the two parts of the mind to a computer model by considering the
+can analogize the two parts of the mind to a computer model by

-subconscious mind as the hardware of the computer; storing, processing
+considering the subconscious mind as the hardware of the computer;

-single, unified whole.
-However, two very distinct levels do exist, each with
+is a single, unified whole.
+However, two very distinct levels do exist,

 The subconscious mind contains and controls our emotions,

-from each of our experiences.
-The subconscious mind is also responsible
+learned from each of our experiences.
+The subconscious mind is also

-for all of the involuntary functions that keep us alive, such as respiration,
+responsible for all of the involuntary functions that keep us alive, such

-95% or more of our mind throughout our entire lives.
-However, despite its
+encompassing 95% or more of our mind throughout our entire lives.

 At the time of our birth, only the subconscious mind exists, as the